pulliyum/G6-pong/README.md

 1) The Game will start with a 'Main Menu'.
   In it, the player is prompted to choose to play Zen or Normal Mode.
-  Zen mode: No Time/Score limit
+  -Zen mode: No Time/Score limit
-  Normal mode: set time limit (Up to 5 minutes) set score limit (Up to 10)
+  -Normal mode: set time limit (Up to 5 minutes) set score limit (Up to 10)
-    Normal mode will go until the time limit or score is reached, whichever comes first.
+    -Normal mode will go until the time limit or score is reached, whichever comes first.

 2) Next player will be prompted to select Avatar.